up-n-atom/8311/docs/posts/masquerade-as-the-bce-inc-home-hub-4000-on-xgs-pon-with-the-bfw-solutions-was-110.md

 ![Home Hub 4000 label](masquerade-as-the-bce-inc-home-hub-4000-on-xgs-pon-with-the-bfw-solutions-was-110/home_hub_4000_label.webp){ class="nolightbox" id="home-hub-4000-label" }

+!!! note
+     The label has the __LAN MAC address__, whereas you will want to configure the WAS-110 with the :purple_circle: __WAN MAC Address__, which is the LAN address + 1, i.e. in this case  `40:65:A3:FF:A7:B0` would become `40:65:A3:FF:A7:B1`.

 ### from the web UI <small>recommended</small> { #from-the-web-ui data-toc-label="from the web UI"}

 ![WAS-110 login](masquerade-as-the-bce-inc-home-hub-4000-on-xgs-pon-with-the-bfw-solutions-was-110/was_110_luci_login.webp)